 “What is the key?
-I already have the key to the house,” he asked, missing the significance.
+I already have the key to the house,” he asked.
+He missed the significance.

-“Silly, it’s the key to my heart,” she replied, smiling ear to ear.
+“Silly, it’s the key to my heart,” she replied and smiled ear to ear.
 “Do you like it?”

 “I love it!
 Thank you, my kitten.”
 He kissed her tenderly.
-“I really, really love this.
+“I truly love this.
 What a great gift!”
-She put the necklace around his neck, and it looked like it truly belonged there.
+She put the necklace around his neck, and it looked like it belonged there.
 He then handed her a box, small in size, and said, “Your turn.”
 Clint grinned like a Cheshire cat.

 She opened the box and found a neck chain inside, gold and delicate, with a heart pendant on it.
-“Oh Clint,” she bubbled.
+“Oh, Clint,” she bubbled.
 “This is so beautiful!”
-He took the box and removed the necklace, putting it around her slender neck.
+He took the box and removed the necklace and put it around her slender neck.
 “Thank you, Boo Bear!”

-The twins cooked a meal that day, and the three of them shared it together.
+The twins cooked a meal that day, which the three of them shared.
 After dinner, Clint cleaned the kitchen and dining room, with Darcey’s help, and they all sat by the fireplace talking until bedtime.

-Spring term was underway after winter break, and Darcey had no problems keeping on top of her schoolwork, but Danae struggled toward the end of their first year, trying to get on the Dean’s List.
-She needed to ace the final exam to earn the GPA needed, and she pulled several all-nighters trying to learn what she was supposed to know from a whole term of studies.
-Darcey had her own studying to do, but she took time out to help Danae with flashcards, study notes and even posed for a few sketches that Danae needed to have for her portfolio as an end of the year project.
-Clint tried to help Darcey study and quizzed her on anatomy, math and psychology terms.
+Spring term was underway after winter break, and Darcey had no problems keeping on top of her schoolwork, but Danae struggled toward the end of their first year as she tried to get on the Dean’s List.
+She needed to ace the final exam to earn the required GPA, and she pulled several all-nighters trying to learn what she was supposed to know from a whole semester of studies.
+Darcey had studying to do, but she took time out to help Danae with flashcards, study notes and even posed for a few sketches that Danae needed to have for her portfolio as an end of the year project.
+Clint tried to help Darcey study and quizzed her on anatomy, math, and psychology terms.

 Finals came with a vengeance, and the girls were up early for breakfast.
-Danae was visibly worried, as she sipped her coffee and studied, only nibbling at her meal.
+Danae was visibly worried as she sipped her coffee and studied.
+She only nibbled at her meal.